Slevinski/slevinski.github.io/series/university-of-iowa/entries/pi-or-lab-base/essay.md

 - the immediate ask is small
 - the practical value is already clear
-- multiple support paths can grow around the base
+- multiple continuity paths can grow around the base
 - the lab gains useful capacity right away

 It is high upside because: